bcha92/Star-Wars-Database/README.md

 ---

 <img src="screenshots/star.JPG" alt="starships" />
-Alternatively, you can search starships which will only return up to the first ten results based on the query you enter and click on the submit button (alternatively, pressing the "Enter" key on your keyboard also works).
+Alternatively, you can use the search box which will only return up to the first ten results based on the name of the entry (starships entries include both name and/or model identification; example: The Ship "Executor" has a model name called "Executor-class star dreadnought", so if you search "star", any queries involving the name or model name will be included) you enter and click on the submit button (alternatively, pressing the "Enter" key on your keyboard also works).